 Step Four: Communicate

-One of the biggest problems in most marriages is communication (or lack thereof).
+One of the biggest problems in most marriages is communication.
 Even if you have an effective plan to save your marriage, it’s not going to matter much if you’re unable to communicate with each other.
 You need open and honest communication for things to get better!

 Some things that are helpful include: